joy-andraos/lebanon-unveiled/README.md

 -Display a modal on a click on a card to see more pictures and details

+-Add a "send message" option to allow users to send suggestions of places to add

 -Add more locations to the database of course